How to Report Errata

 - the text as you think it should appear

-- Upon submission, this erratum will be posted online with its status as Reported, and an email (Subject: [Technical Errata Reported] or [Editorial Errata Reported]) will be sent to you, the authors of the RFC, and the verifying party.
-The verifying party is determined by the stream that produced the RFC: IETF, IAB, IRTF, or Independent Submission.
+- Upon submission, this errata report will be posted online with its status set to “Reported”, and an email (Subject: [Technical Errata Reported] or [Editorial Errata Reported]) will be sent to the submitter, the authors of the RFC, and the verifying party.
+The verifying party is determined by the stream that produced the RFC (i.e., IETF, IAB, IRTF, Independent Submissions, and Editorial).
 If the RFC was the product of a working group, the email will be sent to the relevant Area Directors, WG chairs, and WG mailing list.

 - Participate in discussion of the errata over email (if any).
-If you find an error in your report, please send an email noting the error.
-You will receive email notification when the status of your report is changed (to Verified, Rejected, or Held for Document Update) by the verifying party.
+If you find an error in your report, please contact the RFC Editor.
+You will receive an email notification when the status of your report is changed by the verifying party (to Verified, Rejected, or Held for Document Update).

 Go to the RFC Errata page.